panditakshay402/Hacktoberfest/README.md

 # Hacktoberfest2023
 Join the Hacktoberfest 2023 fun!
 Contribute to this repo 🚀 and earn cool swag 😎 while improving open-source projects. 🌟
-# Hacktoberfest 2023

-Welcome to the Hacktoberfest 2023 repository! 🎉

 ## About Hacktoberfest
 Hacktoberfest is a month-long celebration of open source software in October.
 It's a great opportunity for developers of all skill levels to contribute to open source projects and earn cool swag!